sydhsn/edubot-one/apps/api/RENDER_DEPLOYMENT.md

 ## 🔧 **Troubleshooting**

+### **"No Dockerfile found" Error**
+✅ **Solution**: Choose **"Python 3"** runtime, NOT "Docker"
+- In Render dashboard, make sure Runtime is set to "Python 3"
+- If you accidentally selected Docker, delete the service and recreate with Python 3

 ### **Build Fails**
 - Check the build logs in Render dashboard
 - Verify `requirements.txt` has all dependencies
-- Ensure Python version in `runtime.txt` is supported
+- Ensure Python version in `runtime.txt` is supported (3.11.9)

 ### **App Crashes on Start**
-- Check start command: `./apps/api/start.sh`
+- Check start command: `cd apps/api && uvicorn src.main:app --host 0.0.0.0 --port $PORT`
-- Verify environment variables are set
+- Verify environment variables are set correctly
-- Check application logs for errors
+- Check application logs for import errors

+### **Import Errors**
+- Ensure the start command includes `cd apps/api`
+- Check that all required files are in the `apps/api` directory
+- Verify PYTHONPATH is set correctly

 ### **Database Connection Issues**
 - Verify `DATABASE_URL` is correct